 What is Sexual Assault?

 Sexual assault is forced participation in any type of sexual activity.
 It can range from unwanted kissing or touching to forced sexual intercourse.
 Sexual assault is an act of power and control in which the victim can be coerced to participate or forced through violent actions or words.
 Sexual assault is a crime and the offender alone is responsible for their behaviour.
+What should I do if I am sexually assaulted?

 Who Do We Serve?